JetBrains/intellij-sdk-docs/topics/basics/execution/run_configurations.md

 Macros are dynamic variables, which can be referenced in run configurations, and expanded to actual values when a run configuration is executed.

-For example, a macro with a name `ProjectFileDir` can be referenced as `$ProjectFileDir$` in a run configuration command line argument, and is expanded to the absolute path of the current project directory, when the run configuration is executed by a user.
+For example, a macro with a name `ProjectFileDir` can be referenced as `$ProjectFileDir$` in a run configuration command line argument.
+It is expanded to the absolute path of the current project directory when the run configuration is executed by a user.

 A list of built-in macros is available in the [IntelliJ IDEA Web Help](https://www.jetbrains.com/help/idea/built-in-macros.html) and other products' documentation pages.